cutwise/cutwise-api/rest/scoring-scale.md

 The values lie in the range `[0;1]`, where 1 is the maximum value (100%).

-Fluorescence Score depicted as a vertical bar chart:
+Fluorescence Score can be depicted as a vertical bar chart:

 ![Fig.1](img/score-fluor-2.png)